MarioCSilva/RI_Project/docs/structure.md

 - Store indexer data structure in a file:

-    This structure is a dictionary with the terms as key, and as value, the document frequency, as well as the line the term is on the partition file.
+    This structure is a dictionary with the terms as key, and as value, the document frequency, as well as the line the term is written on the partition file.

 ## Class Tokenizer: